Urban evolution of colonial Quito: The development era

-The Stagnation Era
+The stagnation era

-Plan Created by the Academy of Sciences of Paris and Found in the British Library.
+Plan created by the Academy of Sciences of Paris and found in the British Library.

-When scientists from the French Academy of Sciences arrived to Quito, by 1736 they created what is probably the first modern representation of the plan of the city in terms of technique, scale and proportion.
+When scientists from the French Academy of Sciences arrived in Quito, by 1736, they created what is probably the first modern representation of the plan of the city in terms of technique, scale and proportion.
 They calculated that the city had between fifty and sixty thousand inhabitants and it is clear that by this moment most of what today is the Historic Center of Quito had been built.
 This plan was reproduced and adapted in a series of publications in France and Spain; however there were no new measurements made until a century later.

-Until the end of the 18th Century, the population of the city would decline due to earthquakes, volcanic eruptions, famines, economic crisis, plagues, bad sanitary conditions, poor medical attention, among other factors.
-It was calculated in 1757 by the Italian Jesuit Juan Bautista Coleti that the population was between 46000 and 48000 inhabitants.
+Until the end of the 18th century, the population of the city would decline due to earthquakes, volcanic eruptions, famines, economic crisis, plagues, bad sanitary conditions, poor medical attention, among other factors.
+It was calculated in 1757 by the Italian Jesuit Juan Bautista Coleti that the population was between 46,000 and 48,000 inhabitants.
 During this time there was no urban expansion and many of the houses in the outskirts of the city were reported to have turned into ruins since almost a quarter of the population was lost or left the city.

 The end of the colonial period

-Of Unknown Author it was property of Juan Pío Montúfar.
+Of unknown author it was property of Juan Pío Montúfar.

 In all the new plans that represented Quito there was no evidence of growth in population or area.
 It was not until 1810 that this could be seen in a map.
 It is believed that this representation of the city was property of Juan Pío Montúfar, II Marquis of Selva Alegre, but it has no known author.
 It is an adaptation of the maps made by the French Academy of Sciences, but it incorporated new elements created over the last century.
-It is clear in this map that the city had grown towards the mountains to the East and West, but the limits in the north and south did not have any significant changes.
+It is clear in this map that the city had grown towards the mountains to the east and west, but the limits in the north and south did not have any significant changes.
 This map is the last colonial representation of the urban form of Quito.
-After 1809 several uprisings and military battles led Quito to its independence and years after it became the Capital of Ecuador.
+After 1809, several uprisings and military battles led Quito to its independence and years after it became the capital of Ecuador.

-The colonial period had ended and the new Republic started.
-The costs of war, political instability and economic crisis caused a very slow recovery and growth for this City.
-However, it may have been because of these same limitations that the City was preserved in its previous glory that centuries later gave it the acknowledgement by the UNESCO as a World Heritage Site.
+The colonial period had ended and the new republic started.
+The costs of war, political instability and economic crisis caused a very slow recovery and growth for this city.
+However, it may have been because of these same limitations that the city was preserved in its previous glory that centuries later gave it the acknowledgement by the UNESCO as a World Heritage Site.